 Marked Version

-In accordance with Section 154.201 of the Commission’s Regulations, a marked version of the proposed tariff sheet that highlights the additions is enclosed.
+In accordance with Section 154.201 of the Commission’s Regulations, a marked version of the proposed tariff sheets that highlights the additions is enclosed.

 Waivers

 Transwestern seeks any such waivers of the Commission’s rules and regulations that are deemed necessary to effectuate this options proposal.
 Specifically, Transwestern seeks a limited waiver of Section 284.221(d) to permit Transwestern to sell firm transportation capacity without prospective ROFR rights where the future capacity has been committed in a shipper call option.
 Transwestern also specifically seeks waiver of Section 284.7 as necessary to allow for the collection of the option payment in those instances in which the shipper elects not to exercise it rights.